4.5 - Emission profile

 GHG removals, in tCO2e

-The organisation may use the following cross-reference table to obtain its emissions profile in ISO 14064-1 format:
+The organisation may use the cross-reference table between the Bilan Carbone® categories and the BEGES-R and ISO 14064-1 categories (located earlier on this page) to obtain its emissions profile in ISO 14064-1 format.

-Therefore, a generic cross-reference table cannot be envisaged.
+Consequently, a generic cross-reference table cannot be envisaged.

 ⏳[WIP] These correspondences will be integrated into the exports of the Bilan Carbone® tools.